 How to build up your fund

-You want to get your emergency fund set up as soon as possible, but like with all savings it’s best to keep to what you can afford and make sure to save regularly.
+You want to get your emergency fund set up as soon as possible, but like with all savings, it’s best to keep to what you can afford and make sure to save regularly.

-Once you’ve met your target amount for the emergency fund, you may want to continue with the regular savings amount to fund other savings goals – you may well be used to this level of outgoings by then.
+Once you’ve met your target amount for the emergency fund, you might want to continue with the regular savings amount to fund other savings goals – you might well be used to this level of outgoings by then.

 How much should I save?